hackforla/accessibility/docs/index.md

 ## Motivation for Accessibility Compliance

-Hack for LA is committed to delivering a site that is compliant with modern accessibility standards.
-We will be using the WAVE browser extension to perform accessibility audits in order to ensure we meet WCAG2.2 standards.
+Hack for LA is committed to delivering sites that are compliant with modern accessibility standards.
+We use the WAVE browser extension to perform accessibility audits in order to ensure we meet WCAG2.2 standards.

 ### WCAG 2.2 Accessibility Standards
 The WCAG documents explain how to make web content more accessible to people with disabilities.
 Web “content” generally refers to the information in a web page or web application